Simón de Anda y Salazar: Governor-General of the Philippines

 Anda traveled to Spain, and was well received by the Cortes Generales (parliament), and made Councilor of Castile by the King, in spite of having written a letter to him complaining of certain disorders in the Philippines, enumerating among them a number against the friars.

 On 12 April 1768 he returned to the Philippines and by Royal Decree became Governor-General in July 1770.
 He proceeded against his predecessor, and other politicians, and roused the opposition and reformed the Spanish and Philippine army, and engaged in other public works.
 He opposed the king's order of 9 November 1774, to secularize the curacies held by regulars.
-After his death, the order was repealed on 11 December 1776.

-De Anda y Salazar died on 30 October 1776, in the Hospital de San Felipe, in Cavite at the age of 67 years.
+After his death, the order was repealed on 11 December 1776.De Anda y Salazar died on 30 October 1776, in the Hospital de San Felipe, in Cavite at the age of 67 years.

 Legacy

-A monument to his legacy was erected on Bonifacio Drive in Manila, and the municipalities of San Simon in Pampanga, Anda in Bohol and Anda in Pangasinan were named after him.
+The Anda Monument in Manila was erected in his legacy, as well as the one in Bacolor, Pampanga.
+The Philippine municipalities of Anda in Bohol and Anda in Pangasinan are named after him.
 A street has also been named after him in the Basque capital of Vitoria, close to his natal town of Subijana.